Azadeh-tabatabaei/Temporal-Influence-Maximization/README.md

 ## 📖 Proposed Citation
 If you wish to track this project, please note that it is related to the following upcoming publication:

-> *Tabatabaei, A., et al. "TWIM: Temporal Influence Maximization in Social Networks with Grey Wolf Optimization", Computing (Springer Nature), 2026 (Under Revision).*
+> *Tabatabaei, A., et al. "TWIM: Temporal Influence Maximization in Social Networks with Grey Wolf Optimization",